jsinkbaek/sb2sep/docs/quickstart.md

 # The Spectral Separation Routine
 The package is separated into multiple modules.
-The functions associated with the spectral separation is located in the module
+The functions associated with the spectral separation are located in the module

 ```
 spectral_separation_routine